What Is A Cursor In A Teradata SQL Stored Procedure?

-Only cursors declared as updateable can be used to change data records of the result set (update and delete).
+Only cursors declared as updateable can be used to change the result set (update and delete).
 Updateable cursors can only be reported in ANSI transaction mode.
 You cannot create a Stored Procedure with an updateable cursor from your SQL assistant as SQL assistant runs in Teradata transaction mode.
 You will have to compile your stored procedure from BTEQ in ANSI mode.

 DECLARE cursor_name [SCROLL|NOSCROLL] CURSOR [[WITHOUT RETURN|WITH RETURN] [ONLY]] [TO CALLER|TO CLIENT] FOR sql_select_statement [FOR [READONLY|UPDATE]];

 Opening the Cursor

 After having declared a cursor, it has to be opened:

 - The cursor status is changed to open.